 Our thrust areas include:

-Our group at TDU is involved in research on Medhyarasayana.
-We work very closely with clinicians and ayurvedic experts for selecting appropriate assays and designing the experiments.
-Our research is aimed at understanding of mode of action of select Medhyarasayana at cellular and molecular level.
-In neuronal disease models, the group focuses on Alzheimer’s Disease and Parkinson’s Disease.
+Our group at TDU work very closely with clinicians and ayurvedic experts for inputs on selection of the formulation and to design experiments.
+Our research is aimed at understanding of mode of action of select Medhyarasayana at behavioral, cellular and molecular level using a non-parasitic nematode, Caenorhabditis elegans, as a model system.

 Research from our group is mainly focused on,

 - Understanding memory enhancing effect of traditional Medhyarasana formulations eg. Brahmi warasa (juice) and Brahmi Ghrita (ghee)